jmscudder/COVID/index.md

 ## Plotting publicly available COVID data for the state of Ohio.

-Last updated: Jul 01 2020.
+Last updated: Jul 02 2020.

 ### 7 day averages
 The 7 day averages for the daily increase in cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, this line would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in cases for the last seven days is: 872.0
+>The average increase in cases for the last seven days is: 931.0
 >
->The last time cases per day were this high was Apr 23 2020: 69 days ago.
+>This is the highest the 7 day average increase in cases has ever been.
 >
->The seven day average then was: 897 cases.
 >
->
 >The lowest 7 day average reported cases per day in the last three weeks was on Jun 12 2020.
 >
->This was 19 days ago.
+>This was 20 days ago.
 The average was 381 cases per day.
 >
->The current 7 day average case rate is an increase of 128.9 percent with respect to the minimum.
+>The current 7 day average case rate is an increase of 144.4 percent with respect to the minimum.

 The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)